How to Fix a Burn Hole in a Car Seat in 4 Easy Steps with ColorBond

 The next step to fix a burn hole in a car seat is using scissors or a scalpel to cut away the edges hole that are burnt.
 Only the discolored, damaged material needs to be removed.
 Be careful to keep the trimming as smooth and even as possible.
 To make trimming easier it may be necessary to pinch up the leather at the sides of the hole.

 The canvass will be used as the “backing’ for the repair.
-Cut a small circle, or shape that conforms to the shape of the burn hole, that is slightly larger than the hole.
+Cut a small circle, or shape that conforms to the shape of the cigarette burn hole in the seat, that is slightly larger than the hole.
 Insert the canvass into the hole so that it covers the hole on the underside and extends underneath the edges.
 Tip: Folding the piece of canvass in two, inserting it in the hole and then unfolding to “spread it out” on the underside of the hole makes the process easier.

 To properly fix a burn hole in a car seat, the repair needs to be color matched to the seating surface.
 This can be done with ColorBond LVP, which is a paint designed to restore and renew leather and vinyl car seats.
 LVP Refinisher is durable and strongly bonds without cracking or peeling.
 The finish has the appearance of natural leather.
-ColorBond LVP is offered in over 205 OEM certified colors, which makes it simple to find a matching color.
+ColorBond LVP is offered in over 205 OEM certified colors, which makes it simple to find a matching color when repairing a cigarette burn in car seat leather.
 See how to identify the color code of an interior here.

 Did you know that ColorBond LVP is the only aerosol car interior paint available in OEM factory colors?
 ColorBond’s production of OEM correct colors started back in 1996 when we began seven years of testing and collaboration with Ford Research Labs to earn two Ford OEM Worldwide Performance Specifications for ColorBond LVP.
 These highly sought-after specifications are accepted by all vehicle manufacturers and are the gold standard for OEM performance and quality.
 Today ColorBond LVP is offered in OEM correct colors for 20 vehicle manufacturers.